lucascabal/akaLukzKbal/README.md

 <img src="https://img.shields.io/badge/pokemon_trainer-Champion-light_green?style=plastic">
 <img src="https://img.shields.io/badge/humble-F-red?style=plastic">
 </p>

 Hello, my name is Lucas Suarez Cabal.
-I have been studying a _Software Engenieering Degree_ in **Universidad de Oviedo** and _Computer Science_, also, i studied _Computer Science_ for one semester in the formerly called **Šiaulių universitetas**
+I have been studying a _Software Engenieering Degree_ in **Universidad de Oviedo**, also, I studied _Computer Science_ for one semester in the formerly called **Šiaulių universitetas**

 I love to explore new programming languages and frameworks for backend, so I'm always watching youtube tutorials, making projects to see how good is a technology and reading books.